Machine learning and data science

 In addition to the above, as part of your application, the candidate is also required to upload the following document: a cover letter, explaining your interests, computer-science and research experience (including examples of previous project work).

-The deadline for applications is 31 March 2018.
 Applications will be considered as they arrive and may close earlier if the right candidate is identified.